 Support service programs are those activities which facilitate and enhance instruction.
-Support services include school-based and general administrative functions and centralized operations for the benefit of students, instructional staff, other staff, and the community.
+Support services include school-based and general administrative functions and centralized operations for the benefit of students, instructional staff, other staff and the community.

 Staff training for instructional staff is coded to 2213 - Instructional Staff Training Services.
 Other licensed staff training is coded to the program related to the specific employee (e.g., 2120 for counselors, 2400 for school administrators).
-Non-licensed staff training generally is coded to program 2834, except for transportation (2700) and food service (3100), or may be coded to a support program related to the specific employee (e.g., 2400 for school administration, 2600 for maintenance workers).
+Non-licensed staff training generally is coded to program 2834, except for transportation (2700) and food service (3100) or may be coded to a support program related to the specific employee (e.g., 2400 for school administration, 2600 for maintenance workers).
 Mileage related to training should be charged to the same program used for the training.

-- Support Services Students.
+- 2100 Support Services Students.
 Activities designed to assess and improve the well-being of students and to supplement the teaching process.
 These services pertain to interaction between students and teachers by designing the educational program for the needs of individual students. - 2110 Attendance and Social Work Services.
-Activities designed to improve student attendance at school and which attempt to prevent or solve student problems involving home, school, and community.
+Activities designed to improve student attendance at school and which attempt to prevent or solve student problems involving home, school and community.
 Registration activities for adult education programs are included here. - 2111 Supervision of Attendance and Social Work Services.
-The activities associated with directing, managing, and supervising attendance and social work. - 2112 Attendance Services.
-Activities such as promptly identifying nonattendance patterns, promoting improved attitudes toward attendance, analyzing causes of nonattendance, acting early on nonattendance problems, and enforcing compulsory attendance laws. - 2113 Social Work Services.
-Activities such as investigating and diagnosing student problems arising out of the home, school, or community; providing casework and group work services for the child, parent, or both; interpreting the problems of students for other staff members; and, promoting modification of the circumstances surrounding the individual student which are related to his or her problem.
+The activities associated with directing, managing and supervising attendance and social work. - 2112 Attendance Services.
+Activities such as promptly identifying nonattendance patterns, promoting improved attitudes toward attendance, analyzing causes of nonattendance, acting early on nonattendance problems and enforcing compulsory attendance laws. - 2113 Social Work Services.
+Activities such as investigating and diagnosing student problems arising out of the home, school or community; providing casework and group work services for the child, parent or both; interpreting the problems of students for other staff members; and, promoting modification of the circumstances surrounding the individual student which are related to his or her problem. - 2114 Student Accounting Services.
+Activities of acquiring and maintaining records of school attendance, location of home, family characteristics and census data.
+Portions of these records become a part of the cumulative record which is sorted and stored for teacher and guidance information.
+Pertinent statistical reports are prepared under this program as well. - 2119 Other Attendance and Social Work Services.
+Attendance and social work services other than those described above. - 2120 Guidance Services.
+Activities involving counseling with students and parents; consulting with other staff members on learning problems; evaluating the abilities of students; assisting students as they make their own educational and career plans and choices; assisting students in personal and social development; providing referral assistance; and, working with other staff members in planning and conducting guidance programs for students.